How Conor McGregor and Floyd Mayweather Made the Impossible Fight Happen

 That's a great question.

-For a long time, a matchup with Mayweather was thought to be impossible—too out there even for a guy who occasionally calls himself "Mystic Mac."
+For a long time, a matchup with Mayweather was thought to be impossible—too out there even for a guy occasionally called "Mystic Mac."

 Somehow, though, here we are.